 Talking about brushing, it’s necessary to do some research on the kind of brush that is suitable for your dog before buying.
 It depends on the type of coat and skin of your pet.
 Different types of brushes are available in the market nowadays like slicker, pin, bristle brushes for different breeds.
 If you are using the right kind of brush your dog will surely enjoy grooming but if there is any sign of pain and discomfort them might be because of the wrong brush.
 Additionally, ensure the nail trimmers, scissors, hair trimmer, are of good quality.
 In case you are uncertain, seek for veterinarian’s advice or ask a professional groomer for ideas.

-5. Be careful that long-haired or two-fold covered varieties require broad upkeep
+5. long-haired or two-fold covered varieties require broad upkeep

 Long-haired breeds like Shih Tzus, Apsos, golden retrievers, poodles, and other fluffy dogs look beautiful and elegant if properly groomed.
 Without regular grooming, these dogs can rapidly acquire mats on different parts of their bodies, for example, behind the ears, behind the front legs, and before the rear legs.
 Regularly check your pet’s coat.
 It’s beneficial for these dogs to cut long hair on their paws before the nail clipping.